frypatch/The-Price-of-Remembering/book/CHAPTER_04.md

 Bast grinned.
 “Forty-seven failures.”

 “Forty-seven attempts,” Kote corrected.
 “Each one taught me something.”
-I paused.
+He paused.
 “Though I’ll admit, most of what they taught me was ‘don’t do that again.’”

 “Still,” Chronicler said slowly, “to improve a child’s toy into something the Commonwealth relies on?”